infiniticio/infinitic/zenaton-taskManager-engine-pulsar/README.md

-# Job Engine on Pulsar
+# Task Engine on Pulsar

-An Apache Pulsar function responsible for running Zenaton jobs.
+An Apache Pulsar function responsible for running Zenaton tasks.

 ## Development